Traditional Paper Crane

 An ancient Japanese legend promises that if anyone folds a thousand paper cranes, they will be granted a wish by the gods.
 In some cases, you are granted happiness or good luck.

 If you’ve never tried origami before, we recommend you check out our beginner’s guide first.
-Once you know the basic folds, then this will be much easier.
+Once you know the basic folds, this will be much easier.

 Traditional Paper Crane Step-by-Step Instructions

-Difficulty: Beginner Level 3
+• Difficulty: Beginner Level 3

-Folding time: 10-15 minutes
+• Folding time: 5-10 minutes

 Start with the white side of the paper facing up and fold in half diagonally.